Marvellous mums!

-But what does being a Mum really mean to you?
+What does being a Mum really mean to you?

-- Think of the jobs you have to do
+6. Think of the jobs you have to do

-- Think of the skills you need
+7. Think of the skills you need

 Now write out your job description

 Did what you wrote surprise you?
-Would you still apply?!
+Would you still apply?

-Being a Mum is a full time job whether you are a single, working or stay at home Mum.
+Being a Mum is a full-time job whether you are a single, working or stay at home mother.
 It is a busy, frenetic, relentless world full of school runs, making dinners and juggling commitments.
+So just stop for a moment and ask yourself some more questions:

 If you could wave a magic wand, what three things would you like to change?